Show menu

 The EU regulatory guideline came into effect for all new pharmaceutical products on June 2015, and for all existing pharmaceutical products on December 2015.
 This guideline centres on the use of the acceptable daily exposure (ADE) and the operational considerations associated with implementation.1

-The ADE is defined as the dose of an API unlikely to cause adverse effects if an individual is exposed, by any route, at or below this dose every day over a lifetime.
+The ADE is defined as the dose of an active pharmaceutical ingredient PI unlikely to cause adverse effects if an individual is exposed, by any route, at or below this dose every day over a lifetime.
 It is considered synonymous with the term permitted daily exposure (PDE).

 The guidance states that APIs require an ADE.
 Hence, other substances such as starting materials, process intermediates and cleaning agents may benefit from an ADE.
 Problems in setting ADEs for these additional substances typically relate to toxicological data limitations precluding the ability to establish a formal ADE.